Niketkumardheeryan/ML-CaPsule/README.md

 ## Get Started

-This repo shows a good collection of Machine learning with python and data science with algorithms,projects,explanations from basic to advance level.
+### This repo shows a good collection of Machine learning with python and data science with algorithms,projects,explanations from basic to advance level.
-It has topics based on machine learning,deep learning,sql,natural language proccessing,object detection,classification,recommendation system,chatbots
+### It has topics based on machine learning, deep learning, sql, natural language proccessing, object detection, classification, recommendation system,chatbots
-and much more .
+### and much more .

 ## Projects List